ShaMan123/Deepnest/README.md

 ## Fork History

-This repo was forked from [deepnest-io](https://github.com/deepnest-io/Deepnest) in order to make Deepnest work on node, decoupled from the electron app.
+This repo was forked from [deepnest-io](https://github.com/deepnest-io/Deepnest) in order to make Deepnest work on node, decoupled from the electron app, refer to the [example](server.mjs).

 ## Prerequisites